What are the alternatives to WeTransfer?

 As soon as the news about the blockage was published, many publications posted articles like “3 alternatives to WeTransfer”.
 You can read a couple of them here and here.
 But they mostly cite the usual suspects: Google Drive and Dropbox, with only one real alternative each, Firefox send and Smash.
 However, the list is much bigger.
 Below I have included a much more comprehensive list of sites that can be good alternatives to WeTransfer.

 Ezybox is a free service that offers transfer of files via web browser and an Android app.
-The files are secured using AES-256 encryption.
-Maximum file size is 5 GB, and multiple file sharing or upload is allowed.
+Using AES-256 encryption, Ezybox encrypts the files.
+Maximum file size is 5 GB, and you can upload or share multiple files.
 The files are stores for 7 days.
 Signing in offers greater control, such as showing past links, adding or removing files, and customising the logo for download page.

 Free version: File size has a limit of 6GB with your family.
 Files stay ‘live’ for 3 weeks.